nasquier/media-sorter/README.md

 # media-sorter
 Rename and organize photos and videos with their metadata.
+⚠️ Mostly done with AI.
+I supervised the tasks and made sure the code works fine for my usage, but use it at your own risk.
+Please backup your files and check the code yourself before doing anything.
+I am not responsible of any problems or data loss following the execeution of this script. ⚠️

 ## Description
 A Python script that renames folders to follow a consistent naming convention based on dates and titles.